-During the year, a range of support funding was provided for a number of different purposes including ongoing COVID-19 payments, Ukraine resettlement schemes and cost of living measures to support households.
+During the year, a range of support funding was provided for a number of different purposes including retail, leisure and hospitality rate relief, Ukraine resettlement schemes and cost of living measures to support households.

 The Council receives funding where it acts as a principal (acting on its own behalf) but also where it acts as an agent (acting as an intermediary).
 All funding received as a principal is included within the Statement of Accounts, whereas funding received as an agent is not.